justingrant94/Project/README.md

 I learnt how important arrays are and how it gives you the ability to store multiple arguments in a function, which going into the project I never had a great understanding on how it works and the importance of what a good function can do, and also the importance of 'DRY' which could have been a lot better, which I have challenged myself to adopt that approach going on forward.

 This project was massively enjoyable throughout the project.
 I really questioned whether or not I would be able to create the game as there were various obstacles that I came across.
 However, this project gave me great insight on how keeping the readability of your code clean and uncluttered helps a lot with debugging.

+Learned how to use Flexbox from scratch - which I referred to https://jonitrythall.com/flexbox-cheatsheet for much aided support throughout my styling.